erikvanoosten/metrics-scala/docs/AvailableVersions.md

 (***) `nl.grons:metrics-scala:4.0.0` was accidentally released as well. *Do not use it* as it will give binary compatibility problems.

+(*4)  Due to problems with authentication at maven central, the metrics4-pekko modules 4.3.0 and 4.3.1 got lost and are no longer present in maven central.

 Available Versions 2.x and 3.x